grpc/grpc.io/content/en/docs/guides/wait-for-ready.md

 passed.

-When an RPC is created when the channel has failed to connect to the server, without Wait-for-Ready it will immediately return a failure; with wait-for-Ready it will simply be queued until the connection becomes ready.
+When an RPC is created when the channel has failed to connect to the server, without Wait-for-Ready it will immediately return a failure; with Wait-for-Ready it will simply be queued until the connection becomes ready.
 The default is **without** Wait-for-Ready.